-- This component is used to obtain the source code of an application from a code repository, compile the code into container images, and then push the images to an image repository.
-All these actions occur in the corresponding Kubernetes pods.
+Tekton is used to retrieve source code from the code repository, compile the code into images, and push the images to the image repository.
+All these operations are performed in Kubernetes pods.

 - Knative Eventing: provides event management capabilities, such as producing and consuming

 Knative Eventing has designed an all-in-one eventing system for event-driven serverless applications.
 The eventing system provides features such as the installation of external event sources, registration and subscription of events, and filtering of events.
 The event system decouples event producers and event consumers.
 An event producer can generate events before active event consumers listen to events.
 An event consumer can listen to events before active producers produce events.